Skip to main content

 Conclusion

-In this tutorial, you've learned how to automate API testing using Schemathesis with GitHub Actions, integrate PR comments for immediate feedback on pull requests, and customize your testing setup.
+In this tutorial, you've learned how to automate API testing using Schemathesis with GitHub Actions and customize your testing setup.